Reynard 94I

-The Reynard 94I is an open-wheel racing car designed and built by Reynard Racing Cars that competed in the 1994 and 1995 IndyCar seasons, notable for winning the first CART race it entered.
+The Reynard 94I is an open-wheel racing car designed and built by Reynard Racing Cars.
+It competed in the 1994 and 1995 IndyCar seasons, notable for winning the first CART race it entered.
 The car continued to be raced in the 1996 and 1996-97 Indy Racing League seasons, and holds the unofficial and official lap records at the Indianapolis Motor Speedway.

 Development

 The 94I project began in November 1992 with designer Malcolm Oastler.
-The car was intended to be "simple but soundly engineered, easy to tune and maintain, and with a highly developed aerodynamic package."
-An unused design for the Galmer G93 had been sold to Reynard and used as a basis for the 94I.
+The car was intended to be "simple but soundly engineered, easy to tune and maintain, with a highly developed aerodynamic package."
+An unused design for the Galmer G93 sold to Reynard was used as a basis for the 94I.
 Bruce Ashmore, a former designer at Lola Cars, arrived late in the design process as the technical director, and provided input based on his experience with Indy cars.

 The car featured elements from the company's F3000 cars, such as dynamic suspension shocks and a longitudinal gearbox (as opposed to the transverse gearbox seen on the rival Lola and Penske cars).
 Reynard also differentiated themselves by opening a technical base in Indianapolis and making its office and service staff accessible to customers, whereas the other manufacturers were still predominately located in England.

 A total of 14 cars were built for the 1994 season at the company's location in Bicester, England.